Virginia Tech Corps of Cadets: Current structure

 All companies are co-ed and integrated with members of all tracks offered within the Corps.
 When a cadet first joins the Corps, they are assigned to a smaller training company attached to its larger parent company.
 Following their freshman year, cadets are shuffled into a different company in which they will remain until they graduate from the Corps of Cadets.
 In most cases, a cadet's permanent company is in a different battalion than that of their freshman training company.

-In some companies, the freshmen section are often given their own nicknames such as TC 1-1 for Alpha Company freshmen, DEUCE DEUCE for Foxtrot freshman, and colloquially mini golf and little Mike for freshmen in those respective companies.
+In some companies, the freshmen section are often given their own nicknames such as TC 1-1 for Alpha Company freshmen, DEUCE DEUCE for Foxtrot freshman, Six-pack for Kilo freshmen, and colloquially mini golf and little Mike for freshmen in those companies.
 It is customary for graduates of the Corps to refer to themselves by the letter of their permanent company as well as their graduating year (e.g. N-25, A-86, etc.).

 Companies also have nicknames, such as the Foxtrot Panthers, however since the VTCC is currently a single regiment, no companies have the same letter destination and thus the nicknames are seldom used compared to company nicknames at West Point or Texas A&M. Some companies have two mascots, where each platoon is named after one of the mascots.

 Due to changing company ROTC affiliations between US Army Infantry/Engineers, Coast Artillery, and Air Corps (later US Air Force) ROTCs, units were designated as Companies, Batteries, and Squadrons respectively.

 Between the Spring and Fall semesters of 1971, due to dwindling numbers, the number of units was cut in half, to avoid favoring units at the front of the line, all Companies, Batteries, and Squadrons were divided into pairs, with each pair constituting a new company.
 This updated lineage carries on to this day, even as units were “reactivated” beginning with India in the reconstituted 3rd Battalion, which was fully restored with the activation of Mike company in 2021.
 The Fourth battalion was reactivated in 2022, along with N and O Companies.

-It is important to note that when the companies I through O were reactivated, the reorganization of 1971 was not undone, essentially meaning that two units in the regiments (One company and one platoon) can claim the legacy of the letters I,K,L,M,N, and O. This also means that technically, these six companies can trace their lineage to an older date than the companies currently designated A through H.
+It is important to note that when the companies I through O were reactivated, the reorganization of 1971 was not undone, essentially meaning that two units in the regiments (One company and one platoon) can claim the legacy of the letters I, K, L, M, N, and O (and R & S if those companies were ever reactivated).
+For example, N and O Squadrons were combined into the 'new' Golf Squadron meaning that Golf 1st Platoon, and November Company can both claim the legacy of the original N-Squadron.